wssimms/gssquared/Docs/Documentation.md

 nibble 9: second units (0-9 BCD)

 So we need state tracking of the strobe; and state tracking of the 'clock' bit.

+# Building

+gs2 is currently built on a Mac using:

+* clang
+* SDL2 from Homebrew
+* git

+I use vscode as my IDE, but, this isn't required.

+1. git clone xxxxxxx
+1. cd xxxxxxx
+1. mkdir build
+1. cd build
+1. cmake .

+If you want to help create build tooling for Windows or Linux, let me know!
+All of this should work on all 3 platforms courtesy of SDL2.